 Periodic review and assessment of compliance functions and controls, including mechanisms to alert management about material gaps or failures in such function and controls.
 The appropriate senior body or individual(s) should oversee the timely resolution of any issues.

-GCRM Principle 5 – Market Participants should maintain an appropriate risk management framework with systems and controls to identify and manage the Precious Metal market risks they face
+GCRM Principle 5 – Market Participants should maintain an appropriate risk management framework with systems and controls to identify and manage the Precious Metals market risks they face

+Market Participants should have practices in place to limit, monitor and control the risks related to their Precious Metals market trading activity.

 Effective risk management starts with the identification and understanding by Market Participants of the various types of risk to which they are exposed.
 This typically involves the establishment of risk limits and monitoring mechanisms as well as the adoption of risk mitigation and other prudent practices.
 An effective risk management framework could comprise but is not limited to:

 An appropriate and documented approval process for the setting of risk appetite and limits;

-A comprehensive and well-documented framework for the identification, measurement, aggregation and monitoring of risk across the Precious Metals business;
+A comprehensive and well-documented framework for the identification, measurement, aggregation and monitoring of risk across the firm’s Precious Metals business;

 Documented policies, procedures and controls, which are periodically reviewed and tested, where appropriate, to manage and mitigate risks as highlighted above;